milllkkkyyy/Nothing/README.md

 func add_id():
   return [ "NAME OF CHARACTER" + "OTHER NAME OF CHARACTER" + "ETC." ]
 ```
 Save as a .gd file and drag that file and your occompanying files into the mods folder.
 That should be all you need.
-If you have done everything correctly you should be able to play your character now / see your mod in the corner of the game.
+If you have done everything correctly you should be able to play your character now / see your mod in the corner of the game in settings.

 If you do not include the .gd file your character will not show up.